fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 Yes, absolutely, and we continue to foster great working relations between key engineers at OEMs who design subsystems and run into problems.
 They would contact our chief engineer.
 We would send people up there to work with them closely.
 You need to be at the table when they are first sketching out a new aircraft and at various forums and meetings.
 We always ensured we had people on SAE committees in discussions with the FAA.
 It is key to be intimate with the customer at that level, from engineer to engineer type of sales process.

-### Do you see any risk of TransDigm operating companies losing that innovativeness working with air framers on OE platforms?
+### Do you see any risk of [[TransDigm]] operating companies losing that innovativeness working with air framers on OE platforms?

 No, and when I was there, they were keen on maintaining that.
 They understood the power of that and continue to foster that as part of their third value driver of profitability.
-If you look at TransDigm's P&L they do not spend a ton of money on R&D. They ensure they have a sponsor and an OEM to do the R&D work.
+If you look at [[TransDigm]]'s P&L they do not spend a ton of money on R&D. They ensure they have a sponsor and an OEM to do the R&D work.
 As a result, their hit rate is very high as a percentage compared to many companies.

 ### Does the aftermarket pricing strategy add any tension to that relationship with the OE for new platforms?

 Not really.
 Only until very recently with the 777, does that even enter into this because we would provide reasonable OE pricing to them because it is a competitive market and it is somewhat of a commodity.
 Early on, you had to be competitive but you had to have a good value proposition to the OE.
-What airlines were paying in the aftermarket did not enter into that until the 777 time frame where people saw TransDigm as the larger entity.
+What airlines were paying in the aftermarket did not enter into that until the 777 time frame where people saw [[TransDigm]] as the larger entity.
 Some of the contracting language changed to help airlines reduce their aftermarket pricing.

-There were some multiples which had to be negotiated which helped the airline and took some margin away from TransDigm, but in the end, they were still a partner with them and got their aftermarket pricing.
+There were some multiples which had to be negotiated which helped the airline and took some margin away from [[TransDigm]], but in the end, they were still a partner with them and got their aftermarket pricing.

 ### Can we walk through some of the products such as clamps and connectors?
 What is the per unit price for these?